artemowkin/dj-services/README.md

 Thanks to this library, you can build your business logic in beautiful services, not in huge views and fat models.

-## Support

-**This project is no longer supported because the project idea is hopeless.
-But this project gave me a lot of experience**

 ## Getting Started

 Install this library using `pip`